buzzn/core/README.md

 *Example* data contains an exemplary localpool, as well as contracts and their users, meters etc..
 This data is completely optional and should not be loaded into the production system.
 We use it for demos or testing where we don't have real user-generated data.
 Load it into the database by running `rake db:seed:example_data` on the shell.

+Use the [list of example users](db/example_data/persons.rb#L6-L21) to log in.
+Login is the email, the password always is `Example123`.

 **Important**: both rake tasks do not empty the database before running, so when there already is data in the system, there may be conflicts, causing the task to abort.
 So if you know what you are doing, run `rake db:empty` first, to completely delete all data from the database.